 By passing command line arguments to WinCatalog 2016, you can automate basic tasks like adding new or updating previously catalogued disks, folders or files, starting new searches, finding duplicates, and more.

 For example, you can add a task to Windows Task Scheduler to launch WinCatalog and update a folder every night (or using your own schedule).

-In the left pictures below you can see that the loaned disk and all subitems are marked with the Hand icon.
+On the pictures below you can see that the loaned disk and all subitems are marked with the Hand icon.
 The loaner name is displayed in the "Lent to" column.
 The right picture shows the Contact manager.

 WinCatalog allows you to catalog not only disks but the disks' locations as well.
 Where do you keep your disks physically?
-Wallets?
-Boxes?
+In wallets?
+Or in boxes?
 Maybe a rescue disk with important backups is kept in your wall-safe?
 Manage all locations with WinCatalog.

 WinCatalog displays Disk Location in the properties of every file from the disk and in the info shown at the Insert Disk dialog (see more).

-WinCatalog 2016 is compatible with Windows 10, Windows 8.1, Windows 8 (works as a desktop app), Windows 7 and Vista, Windows XP.
+WinCatalog 2016 is compatible with Windows 10, Windows 8.1, Windows 8 (works as a desktop app), Windows 7, Windows XP and Windows Vista.
 WinCatalog also works in Mac OS X using Parallels or other virtualization solution.

 The available interface languages are: English (default), Český, Deutsch, Español, Français, Italiano, Magyar, Nederlands, Polski, Português Brasileiro & Portugal, Română, Suomi, Svenska, Türkçe, Arabic, Bahasa Indonesia, Русский, Ελληνικά, 한국어, 汉语 / 漢語